 While I love Christmas, it’s not the greenest time of the year so I’ve been trying to think of ways to enjoy the season in a more eco-friendly way.
 My favourite part of Christmas morning has always been digging into my Christmas stocking and seeing what’s there (the best year ever was when my parents hid tickets to Disneyland, Paris in there).
 So, I’ve compiled a list of some eco-friendly sustainable stocking stuffers.

 I’ve said before that the most eco-friendly thing to buy is nothing, but it’s Christmas.
 I’m not going to be a Grinch and say just don’t do Christmas.
 I love giving gifts and I don’t always feel comfortable buying someone something second hand as a present.
 So, of course, I buy things for my loved ones, I just try to be cautious about it.
-You can enjoy Christmas and still find ways to mitigate the environmental impact.

 This post contains affiliate links as well as links to my own products.
 I only work with brands I know and trust.
 I earn a small percentage of commission for purchases bought through these links at no extra cost to you.

 1. Essential Oils

 After a difficult year, we could all do with some pampering – which essential oils are great for.